WenwenXiao5/PNG-manipulation/README.md

 A tool developed to manipulate PNG file.
 The manipulation methods include: transform-to-greyscale, create-a-spotlight, add-filter, and add-watermark.

 ## Purposes
 The main purpose of this project is to pratice C++.
+This project can be further extended to other picture editing tools, such as personalized photo filters, etc.

 ## Technologies
 - C++